whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Several things happened then.
 Gonsevero, taken off guard for only a moment, gathered himself and plunged towards her with silent speed.
 She backed another step, feeling painfully slow, and slower.
 She beheld a slow world, in which wind-ruffled cloth moved languidly, and sound itself slowed to a muffled drag.

 It was her _imtir_, saving her life by shifting her awareness into the battle mode that made time pass slowly: the great advantage of Humano fighters.
-She moved far less quickly than the small man, but she could begin reacting to him before he had well begun to move.
+She moved far less quickly than the small man, but she could begin reacting to him before he had well begun a move.

 The thin blade that had appeared in Gonsevero&#8217;s hand slid in, not reaching her, and then back in a stroke to open the muscles of her forearm; but her arm was already moving out of the path of the backstroke.
 The ultimate Humano combat dictum: _Do not be there when the blow lands._